New Hampshire presidential primary: 1968

 In November 1967, Eugene McCarthy declared, "there comes a time when an honorable man simply has to raise the flag" and entered the New Hampshire Democratic primary.
 On March 12, 1968, McCarthy, who was the only candidate on the ballot, came within 7 percentage points of defeating President Lyndon Johnson, a write-in candidate who was technically still exploring his candidacy and had not bothered to file.
 Just a few days later, on March 16, 1968, Robert F. Kennedy entered the race for President.
-Johnson subsequently withdrew from the election with this Shermanesque statement: “I shall not seek, and I will not accept, the nomination of my party for another term as your president.”
+Johnson subsequently withdrew from the election with this Shermanesque statement: "I shall not seek, and I will not accept, the nomination of my party for another term as your president."

-One minor candidate in the Republican primary was William W. Evans, Jr., a former New Jersey State Assemblyman, who received just 151 votes statewide.
+One minor candidate in the Republican primary was William W. Evans Jr., a former New Jersey State Assemblyman, who received just 151 votes statewide.

 The 1968 New Hampshire Democratic primary was one of the crucial events in the politics of that landmark year in United States history.
-Senator Eugene McCarthy began his campaign with a poem that he wrote in imitation of the poet Robert Lowell, “Are you running with me Jesus”:
+Senator Eugene McCarthy began his campaign with a poem that he wrote in imitation of the poet Robert Lowell, "Are you running with me Jesus":

+1980

+George H. W. Bush emerged as the front-runner of the 1980 Republican presidential primary after his upset Iowa caucus victory over Ronald Reagan.
+Bush and Reagan became the two leading candidates in the primaries over the other four candidates.
+With the other candidates in single digits, the Nashua Telegraph offered to host a debate between Reagan and Bush.
+Worried that a newspaper-sponsored debate might violate electoral regulations, Reagan arranged to fund the event with his own campaign money, inviting the other candidates to participate at short notice.

+The Bush camp did not learn of Reagan's decision to include the other candidates until the debate was due to begin.
+Bush refused to participate, which led to an impasse on the stage.
+As Reagan attempted to explain his decision, Jon Breen, the editor of the Nashua Telegraph and debate moderator, ordered Bob Malloy, the volume operator, to mute Reagan's microphone.
+When Malloy refused, Breen repeated his order.
+A visibly angry Reagan responded, "I am paying for this microphone, Mr. Green!" [sic], referring to the editor and debate moderator Jon Breen.

+Eventually the other candidates agreed to leave, and the debate proceeded between Reagan and Bush.
+Reagan's quote was often repeated as "I paid for this microphone!" and dominated news coverage of the event.
+Reagan sailed to an easy win in New Hampshire.
+Reagan eventually secured the nomination, and selected Bush as his running mate.
+The two won the general election.